Alexandra Reid: 2015–17: Rania

 DR Music announced a comeback for Rania with six composing members following numerous line-up changes prior to the announcement on October 29, 2015.
 Reid was subsequently revealed as the third and final newest addition to the group on November 4, 2015.
 Her membership received approval from Korean netizens, with many complimenting her appearance; on the other hand, the unveil resulted in a "heated debate between hardcore and casual fans of K-pop and hip-hop, points of contention between cultural appropriation, creative licenses, and proper representation."
 Rania's third extended play, Demonstrate, was released on November 4, 2015, however its title track's music video did not feature Reid and instead displayed numerous shots of the other members throughout her verses.
 The situation was addressed by South Korean media, citing visa issues.
 The music video was re-released on November 11, 2015, featuring numerous shots of Reid filtered in grayscale.
 The song was performed live for the first time with the complete line-up on the November 14, 2015, broadcast of MBC's music television program Show!
 Music Core.

-In 2016, DR Music launched a fundraiser in order to fund the debut of the sub-unit Hex—composed of Reid and the youngest member Hyeme—as well as Rania's then-upcoming fourth extended play, which was planned for an August 2016 release.
+In 2016, DR Music launched a fundraiser to fund the debut of the sub-unit Hex—composed of Reid and the youngest member Hyeme—as well as Rania's then-upcoming fourth extended play, which was planned for an August 2016 release.
 However, the fundraiser was terminated by Makestar following numerous failed attempts of communication between the two parties.
 The termination followed the departure of the three remaining original members of Rania—Di, T-ae, and Xia—which resulted in the postponement of their then-upcoming extended play.
 Reid was subsequently promoted to leader of the group.
 Following a brief stint in the United States to finalize the production of Rania's next album, she performed at the W Concert event held in Seoul, South Korea on November 20, 2016.
 DR Music announced that the group would be renamed BP Rania and ultimately released their fourth extended play, Start a Fire, on December 29, 2016.
 "Make Me Ah" served as the second promotional single from the extended play.
 DR Music announced Reid's absence from the remaining scheduled performances for the single on February 21, 2017, as a result of an acting opportunity.
 She portrayed Britt in TV One's biographical film Bobbi Kristina, which premiered on October 8, 2017.
 Following a series of events which included a feud with BP Rania's choreographer, DR Music announced Reid's departure from the group on August 19, 2017.